Child Passenger Safety (Pupil Transportation)

 Child Passenger Safety Law

-All children up to age 6 riding in any motor vehicle must ride correctly secured in an appropriate child restraint system that meets Federal Motor Vehicle Safety Standards (FMVSS 213).
-This means that the child restraint systems must be appropriate for the child's size, age and weight.
+Currently, all children up to age 6 riding in any motor vehicle must ride correctly secured in an appropriate child restraint system that meets Federal Motor Vehicle Safety Standards (FMVSS 213).
+This means that the child restraint systems must be appropriate for the child’s size, age and weight.
 Beginning January 1, 2019, children up to age 8 must be seated in an appropriate child restraint system (LB42, 2018 Legislative Session).